Bardia-AA/Error404-Glitch/README.md

 # Error404 Glitch

-This is a custom 404 error page designed and implemented by Bardia-AA.
+This is a custom 404 error page.
 The page features a glitch effect, custom particles, and a responsive design.
 It is intended to be used as a replacement for the standard 404 error page.

 ## Features